scriptin/scriptin/README.md

-# Hello :wave:, my name is Dmitry
+# :wave: Hello, my name is Dmitry

 I am a software developer, coding mostly webapps.
 Programming is both my job and hobby, but other than that